Chemotherapy for mesothelioma

 - Feeling sick

-Always tell your cancer doctor or nurse about any side effects you have.
+Always tell your cancer doctor, nurse or pharmacist about any side effects.

 About our information